-- C. Service on Parties Not Consenting to Electronic Notice Unless otherwise ordered by the Court, the party filing a pleading or other document must serve by first-class mail, postage prepaid, all parties in interest who have not consented to electronic notice or service in accordance with section II.E. - D. Service of a Summons or Subpoena A party in interest serving a summons under Federal Bankruptcy Rule 7004 or a subpoena under Federal Bankruptcy Rule 9016 must also serve such summons or subpoena in paper form.
+- C. Service on Parties Not Consenting to Electronic Notice Unless otherwise ordered by the Court and except as set forth in Local Bankruptcy Rule 9036-1, the party filing a pleading or other document must serve by first-class mail, postage pre-paid, all parties in interest who have not consented to electronic notice or service in accordance with section II.E. - D. Service of a Summons or Subpoena A party in interest serving a summons under Federal Bankruptcy Rule 7004 or a subpoena under Federal Bankruptcy Rule 9016 must also serve such summons or subpoena in paper form.
 Return of service may be filed electronically.